Thomas-Fulton/Programming_notes/vim_notes.md

 j  # move down one line
 h  # move left one character

+ctrl + u  # move up half a page ctrl + d  # move down half a page

 $  # move to end of line
   A  # append: move cursor to end of line an change to insert mode ^  # move to beginning of line
-G  # move to last line of file
+G  # move to last line of file gg  # move to beginning of file or:
 Ctrl + home  # move to beginning of file
 B  # move to the end of the word
 W  # move to the beginning of the word